by Bruce E. Camber, Initiated: September 2019 Updated: January 28, 2021

 The Fourier transform: Cornell mathematician, Stephen Strogatz, loves the Fourier transform and I thank him for his spirited re-introduction to its place within science and with the functions of pi.
 If by starting at the Planck scale, the Fourier transform redefines electromagnetism and gravity, our best living scholars throughout the breadth and depth of all those applications will be encouraged to engage this construct.

 Key Fourier applications just may be extended in ways to address age-old questions.
 I have a hunch that there are calculations between the inner and outer transformations that just might confirm Sir Martin Rees first number within his book, Just Six Numbers.
 It is the ratio of the strength of the electrical force to the gravitational force.
 Surely this might add an important twist to our understanding of gravity and charge and mass.
 More….

 Fourier series, transform: The goal here is to bring everyday physics and mathematics to bear to grasp the foundations of our universe so there is nothing esoteric or extra-logical about it.
-How very satisfying it will be if key mathematicians throughout our history, people like J. Kepler-C.F.Gauss-T.C.
-Hales (cubic-close packing), Poincaré-Feigenbam (period doubling bifurcation), and Fourier-Dirac-Strogatz (Fourier transform), are responsible for the concepts that describe and predict the behaviors within our infinitesimal universe.
+How very satisfying it will be if key mathematicians throughout our history, people like Kepler, Gauss, Hales (cubic-close packing), Poincaré, Feigenbam (period doubling bifurcation), Fourier, Dirac, Strogatz (Fourier transform), and Planck are responsible for the concepts that describe and predict the behaviors within our infinitesimal universe.